WHO WE ARE

 Steven is also the Chief Operating Officer of CapSolar which provides solar energy to other non-profit organizations.
 As the COO, Steven is responsible for strategic initiatives as well as all day to day operations of CapSolar.

-The Director of Planning, Development & Communications supervises and manages all operations of this division, including but not limited to: research and program development; grant writing and applications; data coordination; marketing; outreach to collaborative agencies, funders, and the larger community; and providing leadership to all planning activities.
+The Vice President of Planning, Development & Communications supervises and manages all operations of this division, including but not limited to: research and program development; grant writing and applications; data coordination; marketing; outreach to collaborative agencies, funders, and the larger community; and providing leadership to all planning activities.

 The Director is responsible for planning, organizing and supervising the execution of the technology department’s activities, including directing staff who support the administrative computing networking, user services, telecommunications, and other information technology functions.